 Hit a dead end and watch the uprising of mythical thinking.
 It’s the fertilizer of bad ideas.
 It propagates when we believe that everything will be different, even though we perform the same actions.

 Did you get “lucky?”
 When a breakthrough that “seems” to come out of nowhere is attributed to “luck” outside of oneself, mythical thinking flourishes.

 Ah, yes, but what does mythical thinking look like in real life?
 Some of the more common phrases lurking in the minds of an entrepreneur include the following:

 - I’ve got to do it all – myself.
-Well, this just sounds plumb crazy as you read it, doesn’t it?
-Yet, a majority of entrepreneurs fear others cannot, or will not, do the job as well as they can/will.
+Well, this sounds plumb crazy as you read it.
+Yet, most entrepreneurs fear others cannot, or will not, do the job as well as they can/will.

 - I “have to” follow established business practices.
 You would be surprised how many entrepreneurs feel the need to follow in step with what the so-called experts say.
-Although there is wisdom to be gleaned from those who have walked before you, there is a distinct trademark of creativity that you bring to your business that cannot, and should not, be dismissed.
+Those who have walked before you can be a source of wisdom; however, you bring a distinctive trademark of creativity to your business that you should not dismiss.

 Sadly, this kind of mythical thinking prevents entrepreneurs from reaching out for the support they need to succeed.

 Entrepreneurship, and its accompanying success, are anything but mythical.
 Entrepreneurship is a learned skill.
 It requires logical thinking based on scientific and empirical data.
 Facts, controlled experiments, and rational evidence (like key performance metrics) contribute to the objectivity needed to succeed in the world of entrepreneurship.